DCBIA-OrthoLab/ShapeAXI/README.md

 shapeaxi --csv your_data.csv --nn SaxiSegmentation --epochs 40 --folds 5 --mount_point /path/to/your/data/directory --out /path/to/your/output_directory --eval_metric AUC
 ```

-#### Workflow:

-1. On running `saxi_folds.py`, the tool will:
-   - Generate the necessary N folds.
-   - Handle the training, validation, and testing.

-2. The tool then produces:
-   - A confusion matrix.
-   - ROC curves.
-   - Explainability maps for each shape in the dataset.

 ## Experiments & Results